joergen7/cuneiform-doc/tutorial_basics.rst

 .. hint::
    You can exit the Cuneiform interactive shell by entering ``quit;``.

+If you have not yet installed Cuneiform, please refer to the :ref:`setup` section.

 An Assignment binds an expression to a variable.
 Where the variable name appears on the left-hand side of an equals symbol while the expression to be bound